LibrariesHacked/libraries-at-home/CONTRIBUTING.md

 This section guides you through submitting an enhancement suggestion, including completely new features and minor improvements to existing functionality.
 Following these guidelines helps maintainers and the community understand your suggestion :pencil: and find related suggestions :mag_right:.

-Before creating enhancement suggestions, please check [this list](#before-submitting-an-enhancement-suggestion) as you might find out that you don't need to create one.
+Before creating enhancement suggestions, please perform a [cursory search](https://github.com/search?q=+is%3Aissue+user%3Alibrarieshacked) to see if the enhancement has already been suggested.
+If it has, add a comment to the existing issue instead of opening a new one.
 When you are creating an enhancement suggestion, please [include as many details as possible](#how-do-i-submit-a-good-enhancement-suggestion).

-#### Before Submitting An Enhancement Suggestion

-* **Perform a [cursory search](https://github.com/search?q=+is%3Aissue+user%3Alibrarieshacked)** to see if the enhancement has already been suggested.
-If it has, add a comment to the existing issue instead of opening a new one.

 #### How Do I Submit A (Good) Enhancement Suggestion?